zuozhenggh/learning-library/developer-library/microservices-unified-observability/performance-usecase/performance-usecase.md

      Note,

-## Task 5: Load test and scale the database tier
+## Task 5: Scale the database tier and load test again

 1. To scale the Order DB Autonomous Transaction Processing database to **2 OCPUs**, click the navigation icon in the top-left corner of the Console and go to Autonomous Transaction Processing.